kodecocodes/swift-algorithm-club/README.markdown

 - [Binary Search](Binary Search/).
 Quickly find elements in a sorted array.
 - [Count Occurrences](Count Occurrences/).
 Count how often a value appears in an array.
 - [Select Minimum / Maximum](Select Minimum Maximum).
 Find the minimum/maximum value in an array.
 - [k-th Largest Element](Kth Largest Element/).
-Find the kth largest element in an array.
+Find the *k*th largest element in an array, such as the median.
 - [Selection Sampling](Selection Sampling/).
-Randomly choose a number of items from a collection.
+Randomly choose a bunch of items from a collection.
 - Union-Find

 ### String Search